-Budget: The total LCTID annual budget for the initial year of its five (5) year operation is anticipated to be approximately \$170,000.
+Budget: The total LCTID annual budget for the initial year of its five (5) year operation is anticipated to be approximately \$340,000.

-Cost: The annual assessment rate is one and one-half of one percent (1.5%) of gross shortterm room rental revenue.
-Based on the benefit received, assessments will not be collected on: stays of more than thirty (30) consecutive days; stays by any federal or state officer or employee when on official business; stays by any officer or employee of a foreign government who is exempt by reason of express provision of federal law or international treaty; stays at a campsite in a unit of the state park system or any facility operated by a local government entity; and stays pursuant to contracts executed prior to January 1, 2019.

-Collection: The County and cities will be responsible for collecting the assessment on a monthly or quarterly basis (including any delinquencies, penalties and interest) from each lodging business located in the boundaries of the LCTID.
+Cost: The annual assessment rate is three percent (3%) of gross short-term room rental revenue.
+Based on the benefit received, assessments will not be collected on: stays of more than thirty (30) consecutive days; stays by any federal or state officer or employee when on official business; stays by any officer or employee of a foreign government who is exempt by reason of express provision of federal law or international treaty; stays at a campsite in a unit of the state park system or any facility operated by a local government entity; and stays pursuant to contracts executed prior to September 1, or quarterly basis (including any delinquencies, penalties and interest) from each lodging business located in the boundaries of the LCTID.
 The County and cities shall take all reasonable efforts to collect the assessments from each lodging business.